CobaltBlue-Team7/IoTProject/smart-bin/README.md

-# Android Application for Managing Smart Bins.
+# Android Application for Managing Smart Bins

 ## Note: referenced an existing open source to handle pinch zoom on ImageView
 This Android project is based on the open source project named "Subsampling Scale Image View".<br>